maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_y_axis_22](./images/build/frame/attach_endstoppers_y_axis_22.jpg)

-The end of the cables were stripped and twisted.
-Two 2.8 mm spade connectors were then attached to the stripped cables using a plier.
-The red cable were then attached to C (Common terminal) pinout on the end-stop and the black cable was connected to the NO (Normally Open) pinout.
+The end of the wires were stripped and twisted.
+Two 2.8 mm spade connectors (**E25**) were then attached to the stripped wires using a plier.
+The red wire was then attached to C (Common terminal) pinout on the end-stop and the black cable was connected to the NO (Normally Open) pinout.

 ![attach_endstoppers_y_axis_23](./images/build/frame/attach_endstoppers_y_axis_23.jpg)

 ![attach_endstoppers_y_axis_24](./images/build/frame/attach_endstoppers_y_axis_24.jpg)

-Finally, the open end of the cables were marked using tape and a penn, indicating which end-stop the cables belonged to.
+Finally, the open end of the wires were marked using tape and a penn, indicating which end-stop the cables belonged to.

 ![attach_endstoppers_y_axis_16](./images/build/frame/attach_endstoppers_y_axis_16.jpg)

 #### Y-axis (min)

-A microswitch was attached to the Y-axis min end-stop mount using 2 10mm M3 screws.
+A microswitch (**E21**) was attached to the Y-axis end-stop (-) mount (**P08**) using 2x 12mm M3 screws (**S02**).

 ![attach_endstoppers_y_axis_25](./images/build/frame/attach_endstoppers_y_axis_25.jpg)